Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

+The CRT, besides being the limit of BGW trees conditioned to have a given size, also arises as the limit of several other classes of trees \cite{MR3050512,MR2829313}, and, as noted earlier, in the multitype setting when types are ignored \cite{MR2469338,MR3748121,addarioberry2025scalinglimitsmultitypebienayme}.
+More surprisingly, it also emerges as the scaling limit of various classes of graphs and maps \cite{MR2438817,MR3335010,MR3573291,MR3382675,MR3342658}.
+We expect that some of these models can be extended to the multitype setting adapting our framework.
 Single-type limits of multitype trees are also obtained by Haas and Stephenson in \cite{HS.21} using a general framework of multitype Markov branching and multitype fragmentation trees.

+The CRT also appears in the context of random walks on graphs and the uniform spanning tree on graphs.
+For example, it is the limit of the uniform spanning tree on some graphs \cite{2004math.....10430P,MR2496437}, as well as the stationary measure of some processes taking values on trees on graphs \cite{MR2221786,hernandez2025scalinglimitaldousbroderchain}.
+On this line of research, there is also a deep connection with multitype branching processes as shown in \cite{MR3876899}, where it is proved that the UST on dense graphs converges locally to a multitype branching process.

+Finally, the recent results of the first author, together with Pardo and Harris \cite{hernandez2025coalescentstructuremultitypecontinuoustime}, gives us the law of the subtree generated by a sample of $k$ individuals in a MBGW tree.
+The next step in this direction is to relate such a result, with the subtree generated by a sample of $k$ individuals in the multitype L\'evy tree, which is a standard topic in the convergence of trees \cite{MR3522292}.

-\subsection{Recursive Constructions of CRTs}
+\subsubsection{Recursive Constructions of CRTs}

 Going back to Aldous' original construction of the Brownian CRT \cite{Aldous.91}, many authors have considered the stick-breaking construction of CRTs.
 In these works one starts with the positive real line $[0,\infty)$ and applies marks $ 0 = t_0<t_1<t_2<\dotsm$ according to some Poisson process(es).
 One then starts with the tree $\sT_1 = [0,t_1)$ and then inductively constructs $\sT_{n+1}$ from $\sT_{n}\sqcup [t_n,t_{n+1})$ by identifying $t_{n}$ with some point $s_n\in[0,t_n)\subset \sT_{n}$.
 Formally, $\sT_{n+1}$ is the quotient (metric) space $(\sT_n \sqcup [t_n,t_{n+1}))/ \sim$ where $t_n\sim s_n$.
 The precise rule for choosing $s_n$ depends on the particular model at hand which we do not detail.
 We refer to \cite{Aldous.91, AP.00, GH.15, CH.17} for some examples, as well as \cite{Senizergues.19} for a general framework.
-The continuum random tree tree $\sT$ is then the Cauchy completion of $\bigcup \sT_n$.
+The continuum random tree $\sT$ is then the Cauchy completion of $\bigcup \sT_n$.
 Another convergence of glued metric spaces under a recursive construction, is given in \cite{MR4819750}.
+It is worth mentioning the recent work \cite{bertoin2025selfsimilarmarkovtreesscaling}, where the authors rescale a sequence of self-similar Markov trees and keep track of the (non-countably) types in the limit, using also decorations.
+One application to the study of decorated spaces can be found in \cite{MR4780507}, where a random walk on a decorated BGW tree can be found.

 A different method was introduced by Rembart and Winkel \cite{RW.18} where they consider iterative construction using ``strings of beads."
 We keep the construction a little vague so as to not introduce unnecessary technicalities and refer to the reader to \cite{RW.18} for precise statements.
 A string of beads is a triple $([0,L], (X_i;i\ge 1), (P_i; i\ge 1))$ where $L = \sup_{i: P_i>0} X_i >0$, $\{X_i: P_i>0\}$ are distinct points and $P_1\ge P_2\ge\dotsm\ge 0$ with $\sum_i P_i = 1$.
 They analyze a ``bead crushing'' algorithm wherein one starts with a random string of beads $\xi = ([0,L], (X_i),(P_i))$ and for each $i$ such that $P_i>0$ one takes an independent copy $\xi_i\overset{d}{=} \xi$ and takes (a disjoint copy of) the interval $[0,L_i]$ corresponding to the string $\xi_i$ and attaches the $0\in \xi_i$ to location $X_i\in [0,L]$ and scales the metric by $P_i^\beta$ for some $\beta$.
 (When $\beta = 0$ this scaling does nothing).
 One continues this process ad infinitum.
 The main theorems in \cite{RW.18} give sufficient conditions for this operation to be stable in the Gromov-Hausdorff topology.